TBS1996/TaleCast/README.md

 ### Arch Linux (AUR)

-Talecast is available in the [Arch User Repository (AUR)](https://aur.archlinux.org/packages/talecast-git) for Arch Linux users.
+TaleCast is available in the [Arch User Repository (AUR)](https://aur.archlinux.org/packages/talecast-git) for Arch Linux users.
 You can install it using your preferred AUR helper, such as `paru` or `yay`.

-To install Talecast with `paru`, run the following command:
+To install TaleCast with `paru`, run the following command:

 ```bash
 paru -S talecast-git